SmileiPIC/tutorials/perfs_parallel_computing.rst

 Let's make the first step to introduce parallel processing of all the patches.
 We will use several OpenMP threads in a single MPI process.

-Use the best patch configuration found in the previous step: 8x8 patches.
+Use a good patch configuration found in the previous step: 8x8 patches.
-The single patch simulation is maybe slightly faster but it does not exhibit any parallelism.
+The single patch simulation is maybe slightly faster but it cannot exhibit any parallelism.

-Use the following commands to setup 1 process, and 16 threads per process.
+Setup 1 MPI process, and 16 threads per process.
 You may need to adjust these settings according to your machine.
+TypicallyL

 .. code-block:: bash

-  source ${SMILEI_ROOT}/scripts/set_omp_env.sh 16
+  export OMP_NUM_THREADS=16
+  export OMP_SCHEDULE=dynamic
   mpirun -np 1 smilei beam_2d.py

 Make sure that, in the output log, it specifies the correct number of processes and threads.

 Even though 16 threads are used, the speed-up is very poor.

 Let us now use ``happi`` to analyse the simulation.